bloom121/uci-marketing-analysis-cart/README.md

 ## The UCI Bank Marketing Campaign Decision Tree Analysis

-This project analyzes [the UCI Bank Marketing Dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing) using CART to predict customer conversion rate.
+This project analyzes [the UCI Bank Marketing Dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing) using CART to predict customer subscription (a binary variable).
+A conversion rate is the average of the subscription value for a chosen data subset (market segment).

 ## Python3 and miniconda (Ubuntu 22.04)